-Assets and liabilities denominated in foreign currencies are translated into U.S. dollars at the exchange rate in effect on reporting dates, and revenues and expenses are translated at rates that approximate the average rate for the period in which the transactions occurred.
+As per ASC 830 assets and liabilities denominated in foreign currencies are translated into U.S. dollars at the exchange rate in effect on reporting dates, and revenues and expenses are translated at rates that approximate the average rate for the period in which the transactions occurred.
 Net transaction and translation gains and losses are included in the accompanying statements of activities in the non-operating revenue and expenses section as foreign currency exchange gain or loss.